Moby-Dick: Legacy and adaptations

+The Ice Schooner by Michael Moorcock retells the story in a grimdark post-apocalyptic frontier setting where technology has reverted to an early 19th century level and books, wooden furniture and batteries have become rare and expensive luxuries.
+Land yachts hunt carnivorous mutant sperm whales during an ice age caused by climate change and nuclear war.
+Captain Konrad Arflane is driven to misfortune not by hatred of the whale (which he kills early in the story), but by curiosity, namely the desire to discover the lost ancient city of New York and meet the goddess he worships known as the Ice Mother.
+Urquhart, the counterpart to the harpooner Queequeg, joins a human sacrifice cult and reverts to primitive savagery by castrating and mutilating the idealistic young nobleman Manfred Rorfesne before Arflane is forced to fight and kill him to prevent Urquhart from sacrificing his own sister.
+The technologically advanced and peaceful inhabitants of New York use a helicopter to return the shipwrecked survivors to their home city of Friesgalt, but Arflane chooses to continue heading North on skis to find the goddess, his ultimate fate unknown.

 According to critic Camille Paglia in Sexual Personae, a book with the whiteness or blankness of nonmeaning as its main symbol should logically propose a depersonalized view of nature, but in this respect the novel is "amazingly inconsistent", as Melville "elevates the masculine principle above the feminine."
 To be perfectly consistent, in her view the whale should be "sexually neuter," and its whiteness "an obliteration of person, gender, and meaning."

+British explorer Tim Severin wrote in his 1999 book In Search of Moby Dick: Quest for the White Whale about traveling throughout the Pacific, inquiring among indigenous fishermen and watermen about white whales, in personal experience or local folklore.

 American songwriter Bob Dylan's Nobel Prize Acceptance Speech of 2017 cited Moby-Dick as one of the three books that influenced him most.
 Dylan's description ends with an acknowledgment: "That theme, and all that it implies, would work its way into more than a few of my songs."